 Many chronic health conditions can lead to hearing loss and tinnitus, such as hypertension, thyroid problems, diabetes, vascular disorders, and autoimmune diseases.
-Very strong antibiotics and certain chemotherapeutic agents can cause tinnitus.
+Very strong antibiotics and certain chemotherapeutic agents can cause it as well.

 What structure is creating tinnitus?

-What if my physician does not find a cause for tinnitus?
+What if my doctor does not find a cause for tinnitus?

-Regardless of whether or not your physician determines the cause for your tinnitus, there is still help.
+Regardless of whether or not your audiologist or physician determines the cause for your symptoms, there is still help.

 How is tinnitus treated?

 Tinnitus may be the first indicator of damage to the ears or auditory system.
-There is no universal tinnitus solution.
-It is important to get an audiologic assessment and tinnitus evaluation to determine if medical management can change the presence of tinnitus.
-If tinnitus has been present for a long time, the goal may be to help the person cope with and reduce the annoyance of the sound.
-There are different ways to do this such as tinnitus maskers, hearing aids, or Tinnitus Retraining Therapy.
-In some cases a referral of a mental health counselor can be appropriate for patients who feel that tinnitus has created a significantly negative impact in their lives and are having difficulty coping.
+There is no universal solution.
+It is important to get an assessment by an audiologist and an evaluation to determine if medical management can change the presence of it.
+If it has been present for a long time, the goal may be to help the person cope with and reduce the annoyance of the sound.
+There are different ways to do this such as maskers, hearing aids, or Tinnitus Retraining Therapy.
+In some cases, a referral of a mental health counselor can be appropriate for patients who feel that tinnitus has created a significantly negative impact in their lives and are having difficulty coping.
 Some patients are guided through a medical approach that may include medications and surgery.

 Will tinnitus keep getting louder?

 Each patient is unique.
 There are no guarantees.
 Some people can experience a change in the volume while others do not.
 A change in hearing does not necessarily cause a change in loudness of tinnitus.
 One way to try to keep tinnitus from getting louder is to do everything to prevent further hearing loss, through use of hearing protection in all noisy settings.